cwickham/r_intro_bc_stats/syllabus.md

--   Work through the non-interactive [Chapter 1 of Hands on Programming with R](https://www.safaribooksonline.com/library/view/hands-on-programming-with/9781449359089/ch01.html), which introduces RStudio as well as basic R.
+-   Work through the non-interactive [Chapter 1 of Hands on Programming with R](https://www.safaribooksonline.com/library/view/hands-on-programming-with/9781449359089/ch01.html), which introduces RStudio as well as basic R syntax.
 -   Work through the interactive chapters at [Try R](http://tryr.codeschool.com/)
 -   Try the free ["Introduction to R" course at